DeNederlandscheBank/nqm/README.md

 # on MacOS:
 # CFLAGS="-stdlib=libc++" pip install --editable ./
 ```

-TODO: add instructions for fast_align
-CMakeLists.txt: changed line 4 to
-`set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -Wall -std=c++11 -O3 -g -I/usr/local/include")`
-on MacOS

-It is advisable to use a virtual environment for this project.
-One option is
-to use conda:

-    conda env create -f environment.yml

 When working on this project using MacOS, working with the conda environment
 has been more stable.
 When you want to use jupyter notebooks, then 'nb_conda'